danhosteltemplate/reepay-examples/reepay-token-example/README.md

 ![reepay.js](https://docs.reepay.com/js/images/logo.png "reepay.js")

-Example project demonstrating the use of the Reepay Token solution to get a credit card token that can be used for one-time charges and subscriptions.
+Example project demonstrating the use of the [Reepay Token](https://docs.reepay.com/token/) solution to get a token representing payment information (e.g. credit card) that can be used to create one-time charges and subscriptions.

-The project contains a simple PHP web application served by a web server running in a Docker container.
-The sign-up page submits data to the server.
-The data can be used to perform a single charge, see this [example](https://github.com/reepay/reepay-examples/wiki/One-time-charging).
+The project contains some example payment and subscription sign-up pages.
+All the pages submit data to a simple PHP web application served by a web server running in a Docker container.
+The PHP application just dumps the parameters received.

+The paramters can be used to perform a single charge, see this [example](https://github.com/reepay/reepay-examples/wiki/One-time-charging).
 Or it can be used to create a customer and a subscription, see this [example](https://github.com/reepay/reepay-examples/wiki/Simple-subscription-handling#create-customer-and-subscription).

 ## Prerequisites